nullivex/ah-wiki/examples/Examples:-Actions.md

 **[inspectTasks](https://gist.github.com/4399793)**: This action will retrieve the status of the task queue.

 **[oauth](https://gist.github.com/4326070)**: This file is actually 2 actions which are needed to authenticate a user against twitter's API.
 Note the use of `api.cache` to save and load the temporary secret tokens, and how to send custom (redirect) headers with actionHero

+** [A database-backed user system](https://gist.github.com/evantahler/4981408): This example contains a working user system (auth, login, user creation, sessions, etc) using a mySQL backend and the sequelize ORM.